Was life meant to be more than this?

 You only have two levers to pull in this quest:

-If you try to improve your reality without improving your perspective, you’ll probably experience what is officially known as “same shit, different pile”.
+If you try to improve your reality without improving your perspective, you’ll probably experience what is scientifically known as “same shit, different pile”.

 If you try to improve your perspective without improving your reality, you might end up leaving happiness, joy, meaning, and significance on the table.